 My child did not come out immediately as expected.
 I was totally drained of the needed water that was supposedly lubricant to ease delivery.
 And so I had to undergo the dreaded dry labor.

 I cannot find the word how best I can describe the extreme pain that dry labor inflicted on me.
 The pain was most revealing as I endure the fifteen (15) long hours of agony helping the baby as he struggled his way out.

-And at exactly 4:10 P.M. of April 3, 1980 a loud cry of a live 7.8 pounds baby boy sounded like a beautiful music to my ears.
+And at exactly 4:10 P.M. of April 3, 1976 a loud cry of a live 7.8 pounds baby boy sounded like a beautiful music to my ears.
 Praise God!
 I have given birth to a normal baby boy and through normal delivery at that!
-And according to Chinese (as most of my folks are) calendar, 1980 is one of the years included under the sign of the Monkey which means a born leader, will always triumphed defeat and others from among the many positive aspects of the Monkey.
+And according to Chinese (as most of my folks are) calendar, 1976 is one of the years included under the sign of the Dragon which means a born leader, will always triumphed defeat and others from among the many positive aspects of the Dragon.

 I named him Carlos A. Mapano, Jr. and gave him the nickname CHALOPOPOY, longer than his real name…have you ever wondered why?….from the word chubby, I took fancy of it …the sound is very softening to the heart and especially it will always remind me that he was so chubby and so pink in health when he was born.